By Bill Densmore, Citizen Media Inc.

-An award-winning author of a groundbreaking book on Lyme Diseases will join a medical expert and an outspoken Lyme patient in an evening of “tick talk” on Wed., Oct.
+An award-winning author of a groundbreaking book on Lyme Diseases joined a medical expert and an outspoken Lyme patient in an evening of “tick talk” on Wed., Oct.
 2, at Williamstown’s Milne Public Library, from 6 p.m. to 7:30 p.m.
-The talk and discussion is free and open to the public.
+The talk was attended by about 40 people.
+(WATCH VIDEO BELOW)

-“This is an opportunity for people to hear experts talk about the controversies and science of tick-borne diseases,” says Bill Densmore, executive director of Citizen-Media Inc., the Williamstown-based 501(c)3 nonprofit which is organizing the event.
-“It’s also a chance for people who have suffered from Lyme, or know friends or relatives who have, to share information about their treatment.”
+“This was an opportunity for people to hear experts talk about the controversies and science of tick-borne diseases,” said Bill Densmore, executive director of Citizen-Media Inc., the Williamstown-based 501(c)3 nonprofit which is organizing the event.
+“It was also a chance for people who have suffered from Lyme, or know friends or relatives who have, to share information about their treatment.”

 — Mary Beth Pfeiffer, a free-lance journalist and former award-winning investigative reporter for the Poughkeepsie Journal.
 Her book: “Lyme: The First Epidemic of Climate Change,” was published last year by the nonprofit Island Press-Center for Resource Economics.
 Densmore interviewed Pfeiffer in February 2018 at a Lenox, Mass., restaurant.
 Densmore was treated more than a decade ago for Lyme disease.
 A RECENT OP-ED BY PFEIFFER | (MORE ABOUT THE BOOK)